 How to get there?
 Direct buses leave from Kyoto Station

 When to go?
-I think the prettiest times to visit are when there are autumn leaves.
+I think the prettiest time of the year to visit Kinkakuji is when there are autumn leaves.
+However, this Kyoto’s Golden Pavilion is worth to see all year round.
 Kinkakuji is open from 9AM to 5PM.
-Go early so you have enough time to get charmed by the golden wonder.
+Go early so you have enough time to get charmed by Japan’s golden wonder.

 How much does it cost?
 400 yen